|

 PROFESSIONAL EXPERIENCE

-Executive Director, the British Politics Group (A Related Group of the American Political Science Association)
+Executive Director, British Politics Group (A Related Group of APSA).

-Conducted research, edited manuscripts, and disseminated the Commission’s reports.
+Conducting research, editing manuscripts, and disseminating the Commission’s reports.

 Visiting Fellow, Department of Politics and International Studies, University of Warwick, Coventry, England.

-Conducted interviews with governmental and non-governmental officials and conducted primary and secondary research in Coventry, Birmingham and London.
-(May-August, 1998)
+Conducting interviews with governmental and non-governmental officials and undertaking primary and secondary research in Coventry, Birmingham and London.

 AWARDS AND HONORS